 However, some learning outcomes cannot be measured well by these timed tests.
 Teachers work closely with students on a daily basis, and use many different kinds of assessments, which can assess a broader range of students’ knowledge and skills.

 The scope of what the diploma exams and teachers measure are not the same.
 However, the two sets of marks should be reasonably close, since both are assessing the same program of studies.
 As well, teachers help set the standards of achievement for diploma exams, so that we can make sure the province’s expectations are similar to those of most teachers.

-To connect with Deanna Shostak, Director, Diploma Programs:
+Connect with Deanna Shostak, Director, Diploma Programs:

-To connect with Pascal Couture, Director, Exam Administration:
+Connect with Pascal Couture, Director, Exam Administration: